 Describe these experiments in your report before you describe your actual experiments.
 Call this section “Methods” and describe the actual experiments in the “Experiments” section.
 It makes sense to describe the methods first, not the last.

 Perform your experiment at least two times, once during a low-intensity network traffic, and once during a busy period, when you expect that many people will be using the same wireless network.
 (In your report describe the locations of all participants, which Wi-Fi networks they used, and during which times of day.)
 Note that we are assuming that the wireless link is the “bottleneck.&rdqo; However, this assumption may need to be tested if you are using Linphone, for which the server is located overseas (in France).

 After capturing the packets, use Wireshark filters to partition the traffic to/from

 your computer so they can be analyzed separately.

-Note that the conference participants will not be directly connected to each other, but indirectly via the Google conference servers (as you may have already discovered using traceroute).
+Note that the conference participants will not be directly connected to each other, but indirectly via the conference servers of your conferencing software (as you may have already discovered using traceroute).

 It is not possible to recognize RTCP packets only based on their header.